muratk5n/thirdwave/en/README.md

 It's possible to create a 'virtual pipeline' through shipping.
 Ships constantly go back and forth carrying clean fuel is like a pipeline of sorts.
-There is a constant flow over within a period of time Like mentioned before we can compute a Gigawatt measure for that.
+There is a constant flow within a period of time Like mentioned before we can compute a Gigawatt measure for that.
 Compute annual Watt-hour, divide by 365*24, get Wattage.

 ---